About us

 More about Dr. Carolin Klein:

 Dr. Klein is a Registered Psychologist and a Director of the West Coast Centre for Sex Therapy.
 She has a PhD in clinical psychology from the University of British Columbia (UBC).
 In addition to her graduate training, she completed a clinical and research fellowship with the UBC Sexual Health Laboratory, as well as a concurrent clinical fellowship with the Dialectical Behaviour Therapy Centre of Vancouver in 2010-2011.
-In addition to her clinical work, she previously served as Director of the Multidisciplinary Vulvodynia Program at Vancouver Hospital, and before that, as Associate Director of the UBC Psychology Clinic.
+Prior to opening the West Coast Centre for Sex Therapy, she served as Director of the Multidisciplinary Vulvodynia Program at Vancouver Hospital, and before that, as Associate Director of the UBC Psychology Clinic.
+In addition to her clinical work, she currently sits on the executive council for the Society for Sex Therapy and Research as their Development Officer, and she sits on the medical advisory board for the Lichen Sclerosus Support Network.
+She also regularly provides workshops and presentations to the general public and to other professionals designed to provide accurate information and challenge unhelpful ideas about sexuality.

 Director